Fir Grove

 The post WW2 years saw the introduction of new equipment including two (second-hand) combines.
 Government grants were eagerly taken up – both to improve efficiencies and increase the overall production levels of food.

-In 1946, the harvest was greatly assisted with the arrival of a new grain dryer (partly shown in the background of the photo).
+In 1946, the harvest was greatly assisted by the arrival of a new grain dryer (partly shown in the background of the photo).

 Elsewhere, we have seen information about sowing and cropping from other farms during the 1800s.
 Here is a page extracted from a farm notebook for Fir Grove relating to 1947 and part of 1948.